OpenTermsArchive/docs/content/analysis/reference/copywriting.md

 ## Service name

-- Write the service name and not the company name, e.g., “Facebook” rather than “Meta”.
+- Write the service name and not the company name (e.g. “Facebook” rather than “Meta”).

 **Examples**